 Mark Gainey and Michael Horvath started Strava in 2009, primarily for cyclists but the platform has grown to incorporate all types of workouts.
 The company is based out of San Francisco.

-Of all the running apps out there, Strava is far and away my favorite!!
+Of all the running apps out there, Strava is far and away my favorite!

 How Strava Works

 Strava connects to your smart watch / running watch and uploads all sorts of data from your run and displays it visually so that you can see all of your stats more easily.
 It displays overall pace, lap pace, distance, elevation, heart rate, cadence, and GAP (Grade Adjusted Pace).
 It can also display a myriad of other types of data, as long as your smart watch captures it.
+However, if you don’t have a smart watch or running watch, you can hold your phone on your run to get that same data.

 There are a few different ways to use it.